msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 The VBO only stores raw vertex data, and it doesn't remember the attribute settings we just made.
 So, all of these steps must be repeated whenever we want to draw an object.
 For this reason, there are [Vertex Array Objects](https://www.khronos.org/opengl/wiki/Vertex_Specification#Vertex_Array_Object), which can store all the state needed to supply vertex data.
 In the following code, VAO remembers every state change that was done while it was bound.

-> There is no need to re-send the buffer data, it's already associated with the VBO.
+> There is no need to re-send the buffer data, it's already in GPU memory — binding the VBO is enough.

 ```cpp
 GLuint vao;